-Description: College and university faculty and library collections departments all over the U.S. have, over the past years, introduced new approaches to primary sources and archival literacy instruction.
-Special Collections librarians and archivists have moved away from the “Show & Tell” towards instructional designs that use active-learning elements as well as digital scholarship tools that reach beyond the mere learning outcome of knowing that Special Collections exists.
-In partnership with teaching faculty, Special Collections librarians and archivists now play an active role in designing pedagogy featuring in-class activities that teach students archival literacy, critical thinking skills, and paleography, among other skills for the 21st century student.
+College and university faculty and library collections all over the U.S. have introduced new approaches to primary source and archival literacy instruction.
+Librarians and archivists have moved away from passive modes of instruction to designs that use immersive, integrative, collaborative, and active-learning elements.
+Likewise, primary source literacy instruction not only takes place in academic and special collections settings, but is being implemented in public, school, and special libraries.
+In partnership with teaching faculty, librarians and archivists of all types now play an active role in designing pedagogy featuring in-class activities that teach students archival literacy, general information literacy skills, critical skills, and paleography, among other skills for the 21st century student.

-This course is designed to foster conversation and collaboration between academic library and archive professionals and university faculty in order to better align our instructional efforts and articulate common goals.
 Using case study projects, participants will gain a sense of how rare book and archives repositories have partnered with faculty in innovative ways.
-Guest faculty speakers will broaden our conversations, focusing on how librarians can best support their instructional efforts.
-We will ask class participants to bring along instructional exemplars from their home institutions to workshop in a group setting, or if you are not yet in the profession, to imagine a project that would involve faculty collaboration in some substantive way.
+Guest faculty speakers will broaden our conversations, focusing on how librarians can best support their instructional efforts – in the physical space and online.
+Class participants will be asked to bring along instructional exemplars from their home institutions to workshop in a group setting, or if they are not yet in the profession, to imagine a project that would involve faculty collaboration in some substantive way.

 This course is designed to be collaborative in nature and a venue for generating new ideas and to imagine solutions to often-encountered problems in public services and instructional outreach.

-- Infrastructure & General Management for a successful instruction program
+- Infrastructure & General Management for building and sustaining a successful instruction program

 - Establishing meaningful collaboration with librarians, archivists, and teaching faculty